Chapter Five

 “No, he praying”.

-I was stunned.
+Harry was stunned.
 “Praying?
 What kind of praying is Mr. Wong doing?”

 “He praying poker”.

-I decided to paint the sills green.
+He decided to paint the sills green.
 Later, as the gentlemen were exiting one of them stopped to talk.
 “Mr. Wong speaks highly of you.
 Says you do good work.
 Says you can do anything”.

 “I appreciate that.
 Mr. Wong is a great guy.
-Nice folks here”.
+Nice folks here.”

 “Give a guy some punches.”